 Sunflower microgreens are deliciously nutty with the flavor of raw sunflower seeds but the texture of spinach.
 They are easy to grow in just about any container you can find around the house, such as clear plastic salad-mix boxes.
 This post shares a detailed set of instructions on how to grow deliciously tasty sunflower microgreens that are healthy and (more importantly) safe to eat.

-- makeshift mini greenhouse or a store bought version like this one
+- Makeshift mini greenhouse or a store-bought version like this one

-- organic black oil sunflower seeds
+- Organic black oil sunflower seeds

-- clean seedling mix potting soil
+- Seedling mix potting soil

 - small salad spinner